aharshac/KandyPy/README.rst

     IMPORT:
     from Kandy import Device

+|

 Get Device Address book
 ~~~~~~~~~~~~~~~~~~~~~~~

-Get address book of a device with hints
+Get address book of a device with hints.

 ::